thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/Analytics Components/fire-app-builder-google-analytics-component.md

 8. Leave the other values (Scope, Formatting Type, Minimum Value, Maximum Value, and Active) at the defaults unless you specifically want to adjust these values.
 10. Click **Create**.
 11. Click **Done**.
-12. Repeat this process until you have created a custom dimension for all of the following values:
+12. Repeat this process with the other metrics for all the metrics you want to track.
-    * Ad Seconds Watched
-    * Video Seconds Watched
-    * Video ID
-    * Ad ID

     {% include note.html content="As before, the names here (for example, \"Ad Seconds Watched\") do not need to match up with the names in the `GoogleCustomMetricTags.json` file (for example, \"ATTRIBUTE_VIDEO_SECONDS_WATCHED\").
 Google will match up the metrics based on the index values." %}